emiliegervais/CS50/final-project/README.md

 **Environment:** Python, Flask, JavaScript, Jinja2, HTML5, CSS

 ## About
-For my CS50 Final Project, I wanted to make something that would end up being useful for me and other developers.
-I ended up developing a simple, but aesthetically pleasant HTTP Status Code Cheatsheet.
-Animal pictures corresponding to the different status-codes were added for their cuteness.
+For my CS50 Final Project, I wanted to build something that could be  useful for me & other developers.
+I ended up developing a simple, but aesthetically pleasant HTTP Status Code Cheatsheet web application.
+Animal pictures corresponding to the different status codes were added for their cuteness.

+To run it: `python app.py`.

 ### Routes
 `./`
-The index lets you browse summary cards for all current official and non-customized status-codes classified under its proper response class.
-This page aims to be useful when needing to find quick information about a specific status-code when building an API per example.
+The index route lets us browse summary cards for all current official and non-customized status codes.
+Each status code is classified under its response class.
+The index aims to be useful when needing to find quick information about a specific status code, per example when building an API.

 `./status`
-This route redirects the user to a random status page.
-It is used by the gigantic button fixed on the top of the page, kind of acting like a full width navigation bar.
-Clicking on it brings us to a random status-code, the next route:
+The status route redirects us to a random status page: it is used by the button fixed at the top of the page to act as a full width navigation bar.

 `./status/<code>`
-Here, we gain access to a slightly more condensed status-code card.
-The goal of this card is to give access to all of the information related to a specific status-code in one place easily accessible under a specific URL.
-The URL structure is made logic and simple because we want to be able to browse the cards using the browser's location bar only.
+The status code route lets us access a condensed status code card displaying all the information related to that specific status code.
+The aim here is to provide us access to that information easily and quickly.
+The URL structure is logical, allowing us to browse the cards using the browser's location bar only.

 ### Architecture
 Since it is a small application and it won't ever scale, the architecture is basic: